makersacademy/bowling-challenge/README.md

 Given more time I would have worked to clean up the code.
 I would have separated game logic from the framelog and given further consideration to the single responsibility principle.

 I would spend more time refactoring the code to reduce the need for complex conditionals within the code.
+I would also review unit tests, whilst some elements have comprehensive testing, score calculation outcomes relies heavily on feature testing presently.

 I would also take more time to ensure the code meets conventions.